Faaizz/computer_vision/README.md

 #### Implementation
 An alogrithm was implemented using both l1 & l2 distances (can switch alternatively) and variable 'k'.
-Training was carried out using CIFAR-10 dataset.
+Training was carried out using 49,000 images from the CIFAR-10 dataset, while hyperparameters were tuned with the remaining 1,000.
-Testing was performed with 6 random images from Google and 2 images from the test batch of CIFAR-10.
+Testing was performed with 6 random images from Google and the entire dataset from the test batch of CIFAR-10.

+##### Related scripts
+- nearest_neighbour.py
+- hyper_params.py
+- run.py

 #### Python learnings
 * __Import class from local python file in the same folder__: To do this, a `__init__.py` file has to be created in the directory to enable imports from this directory.
 To import from sub-directories, each sub-directory must also have it's own `__init__.py` file.
 ```python